alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 Any decision you make out of fear, or laziness, the more you limit yourself.

 Beliefs are self-fulfilling.
-Don't prematurely judge your ability, cause you'll never prove yourself wrong.
-And don't pretend to know what's necessary.
-Life will rarely work out the way you expect.
-Only when you accept this, will you benefit from the advice up next.
+If you prematurely judge your ability or pretend to know what's necessary, you'll never prove yourself wrong.
+Life will rarely unfold as you expected.
+Only when you accept this, can you benefit from the advice below.

 ## Only one direction to go: Upwind